strangerstudios/pmpro-woocommerce/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-woocommerce/issues

 == Changelog ==
+= 1.2.7 =
+* Fixed bug where startdate was not being set correctly for new users.
+(Thanks, liferaft) This script can be used to fix startdates for old members: https://gist.github.com/strangerstudios/4604f62e9812cf3afde7

 = 1.2.6 =
 * Commented out filters on "woocommerce_order_status_pending" and "woocommerce_order_status_processing" hooks.
 This keeps PMPro from removing a user's membership level when they are renewing which can cause issues.
 (Thanks, Trisha Cupra and others.)